ooduola/bank_tech_test/README.md

 I'd like the a statement to give me a summary of my transactions.

 Spec
--when a deposit is made a time date is created.
+-when a deposit is made a time date is created and stored.
+-when a deposit is made the credit amount is stored -when a deposit is made the balance at that point is stored.
+-when a deposit is made the debit amount is autmatically set to nil.

+-when a withdrawal is made a time date is created and stored.
+-when a withdrawal is made the credit amount is stored -when a withdrawal is made the balance at that point is stored.
+-when a withdrawal is made the debit amount is autmatically set to nil.